softwareTestingResearch/pytest-ranking/docs/DEPLOYMENT.md

 # Deployment

+## Using pytest-rtp in fixed location

+If your CI runs different test builds in a fixed location, e.g., a project folder in specific machine, you can directly use `pytest-rtp` after installation without additional setup.

+## Using pytest-rtp in Github Actions

+If your CI workflow always starts a new virtual machine to run a test build, you need to set up the CI to be able to pass `pytest` cache data across test builds.
+Here, we use GitHub Actions as an example.

 ### Add pytest-rtp to project dependency

-You can add pytest-rtp as a dependency by adding a installation job before the job that runs `pytest ...` (a job is often specified by `-name: `) in the workflow file:
+You can add `pytest-rtp` as a dependency by adding a installation job before the job that runs `pytest ...` (a job is often specified by `-name: `) in the workflow file:

 ```yml
     - name: Install pytest-rtp related